gastonstat/packyourcode/packyourcode.utf8.md

 #> Error in sample.int(length(x), size, replace, prob): cannot take a sample larger than the population when 'replace = FALSE'
 ```

 Notice that R produced an error message.
-This is because the default behavior of `sample()` cannot draw more elements that the length of the input vector.
+This is because the default behavior of `sample()` cannot draw more elements than the length of the input vector.

 To be able to draw more elements, you need to sample __with replacement__, which is done by specifying the argument `replace = TRUE`, like this: